aperkes/website/content/english/project/aviary-data-mine.md

 A lot of behavioral data exists that can be used to test hypotheses or identify new ones for future experiments.
 Often this comes down to wrangling old data and looking at it in new ways.

-In order to prepare for the data we would get from our Smart Aviary (add a link there), I worked with long-time collaborator David White to identify prior years of behavioral observations that could provide a template for the sort of data we would receive.
+In order to prepare for the data we would get from our <a href="http://example.com/" target="_blank">Smart Aviary</a>
+I worked with long-time collaborator David White to identify prior years of behavioral observations that could provide a template for the sort of data we would receive.
 Dave has decades of scan-sampling data, documenting pairwise interractions in large, social flocks.
 This was a dream data set to work on.